5 Proven Benefits of Iced Tea

 Chronic Disease

-There are powerful compounds in black tea called flavonoids that have been directly linked to the prevention of cancer and other chronic diseases.
+There are powerful compounds in black tea called flavonoids that have been directly linked to the prevention of chronic diseases.
 Flavonoids act as antioxidants, meaning that they can seek out and neutralize free radicals that cause oxidative stress and tissue inflammation.
 [3]

 Nutrition Facts